pen-lang/pen/doc/src/README.md

 ### Minimal design

 - Its syntax and type system are simple and easy to learn.
-- Its minimal language features keep codes maintainable.
+- Its minimal language features keep codes consistent.

 ### System injection